How to challenge a will

 First, familiarize yourself with the legal grounds for challenging a will.
 These may include lack of testamentary capacity, undue influence, fraud, or improper execution of the will.
 Gather evidence and consult with a lawyer to determine if you have a valid case.

-See also How to spell george
+See also How to decorate an easter bonnet

 Step 2: Gather Evidence